 Why choose Newnham for History?

 Newnham has a long tradition of valuing teaching as an integral part of College life.
-Its current Fellows and Lecturers continue to uphold the ideals of their forbears in taking teaching seriously and seeking the most effective teaching methods for an individual’s style of learning.
+Its current Fellows continue to uphold the ideals of their forbears in taking teaching seriously and seeking the most effective teaching methods for an individual’s style of learning.
 Newnham was one of the pioneers of the supervision mode of teaching, still the mainstay of any historian’s degree, and an important element of the Director of Studies’ job is securing the best supervisors for students.

 The wide range of topics taught by the current History Fellows and Lecturers (see below) offers advantages to students not only for their supervised papers, but also for Historical Argument and Practice classes.
 Those classes, organised into a systematic programme, provide an important chance for each cohort of students to exchange ideas, experiences, and share what they have discovered in their own particular papers.
 Contact across year groups is fostered not only informally but also (for example) by an afternoon of presentations by third year students on their dissertations.

 The provision of public lectures at a University level is complemented by College lectures on formal occasions, and by ‘pudding seminars’, in which students and Fellows share their ideas and current research more informally.

 Newnham historians benefit from the excellent resources provided by the College as well as the University.
 The College runs an unusually well-stocked undergraduate library.
 Whilst this provides a quiet working environment both inside and outside term time, historians at Newnham live within minutes of the Faculty and from the University Library, a copyright library.